IIP-Design/America.gov-Dev-Box/README.md

 $ cd www
 ```

-Start a local tracking branch for each of the repo's other remote branches:
+Start a local tracking branch for each of the repo's other remote branches, and switch back to `master`:

 ```
 $ git checkout -b dev origin/dev
 $ git checkout -b staging origin/staging
+$ git checkout master
 ```

 Move the `wp-config.php` file from `www` to the `america` directory.
 Delete the `.htaccess` file, and change to the the `america` directory

 ```
-$ mv wp-config.php
+$ mv wp-config.php ../
 $ rm .htaccess
 $ cd ../
 ```